js816/MechaCar_Statistical_Analysis/README.md

 ### Lot 1

-Next a t-test was performed comparing Lot 1 to the overall population.
+Next, a t-test was performed comparing Lot 1 to the overall population.
 The resulting p-value, as shown below, was 1.
 The mean of Lot 1 and the overall population were both 1500.
 Thus, the null hypothesis is supported by the testing.

 ![Lot1](https://user-images.githubusercontent.com/82730954/128612799-dfb85a8e-a449-4625-820e-f58c7def3f15.PNG)

 ### Lot 2

-Next a t-test was performed comparing Lot 2 to the overall population.
+Next, a t-test was performed comparing Lot 2 to the overall population.
 The p-value, shown below, was 0.61, which supports the null hypothesis.
 The testing supports that the difference seen is a result of random chance.

 ![Lot2](https://user-images.githubusercontent.com/82730954/128612807-df5effba-b175-4ff0-8769-e4ef5ca86dc7.PNG)